University College, Bristol: Origins

 John Percival was an early figure in the development of the college who pressed the University of Oxford for support.

 The history of University College, Bristol and ultimately the University of Bristol can be traced as far back as 1872 and the attempts of John Percival, a local educationalist and headmaster of Clifton College, to press for the creation of a college.

-Percival was a supporter of the education of women, having founded an Association for the Promotion of the Higher Education of Women in 1868, and an Association for the Promotion of Evening Classes a year later.
+In February 1868, John and Louisa Percival formed a Committee in Bristol to promote the Higher Education of Women, which arranged lectures and other classes from 1870 to help prepare women to prepare for the Higher Education Cambridge Examination.
+By 1876 this programme had developed to the point that Percival felt able to propose the foundation of University College, Bristol.
+With the Percival's influence, this became 'the first town in England to possess a University College open alike to men and women.'

 Percival's strong Christian religious views (he later became a bishop) influenced his views on education, in that he believed that opportunities should be available to both males and females irrespective of their declared faith.
 He is credited with the initial idea that there should be a university in Bristol.
 Lewis Fry, a later influence on the college and the subsequent university, is quoted as saying that it was to Percival that they owed the foundation of the college.

 In 1872, Percival wrote a letter to the Oxford colleges noting the lack of a university culture in the provinces.
 He also canvassed support when Bristol Medical School was looking for a new building and in 1873 he suggested to the Medical School Council that they both approach the Bristol Museum and Library Society to attempt to establish a college.
 This allowed the creation of a committee to promote the scheme led by the dean of Bristol, which contained prominent Bristol politicians from the Liberal and Conservative Parties and members representing local industry.
 It was in July 1876 that the medical school agreed to affiliate with the college in return for the promise that it would be supplied with additional space to expand, a promise which was eventually honoured three years later.
 This building now houses the University of Bristol's Department of Geography.

 In 1873, Percival wrote a pamphlet entitled The Connection of the Universities and the Great Towns which was met with a positive response from Benjamin Jowett, a connection of Percival, who at this time was the Master of Balliol College.
 His promise of sponsorship initially helped the project.
 It was Percival's connections with the colleges of Oxford which helped in lobbying for the creation of the university.
 Percival was able to agree that the Master of Balliol College would subscribe £300 to the project, on the terms that adult education was catered for and that the college catered for the arts as well as the sciences.